AH-SH-27/testLaravelAdsApi/README.md

 Ads API Laravel Assessment

 Overview

-This Laravel application implements a REST API for managing ads with dynamic fields based on categories fetched from the API.
+This Laravel application implements a REST API for managing ads with dynamic fields based on categories fetched from an external API.

 The system supports creating, retrieving, and listing ads with validation for dynamic fields, using a MySQL database for storage.
 The application is fully functional, meets the assessment requirements, and has been thoroughly tested.

 Features

-Fetches categories and category fields dynamically from the API.
+Dynamic Data Ingestion: Fetches categories and category fields dynamically from the API.

-Builds dynamic validation rules for ads based on retrieved category fields.
+Dynamic Validation: Builds dynamic validation rules for ads based on retrieved category fields.

-Allows creating ads with required and optional dynamic fields.
+Ad Creation: Allows creating ads with required and optional dynamic fields.

-Retrieves user ads with pagination.
+User Ads: Retrieves user ads with pagination.

-Authentication using Laravel Sanctum (token-based).
+Authentication: Uses Laravel Sanctum (token-based).

-Caching implemented to reduce API calls and improve performance.
+Performance: Caching implemented to reduce API calls and improve performance.

-Fully tested using PHPUnit feature tests.
+Testing: Fully tested using PHPUnit feature tests.

 Tests

-The application was tested with Laravel’s test suite, covering the following scenarios:
+The application was tested with Laravel’s test suite, covering all critical dynamic validation and authentication scenarios.

-Test Scenario	Status
+Test Scenario

+Status

+Authenticated users can create ads with dynamic fields

+✅

+Ad creation fails if mandatory dynamic fields are missing

+✅

-Authenticated users can create ads with dynamic fields	✅ Ad creation fails if mandatory dynamic fields are missing	✅ Integer fields validated for min/max values and reject strings	✅ Float fields validated as numeric	✅
+Integer fields validated for min/max values and reject strings

+✅

+Float fields validated as numeric

+✅

-Enum fields validated against allowed options	✅
+Enum fields validated against allowed options

+✅

-String fields validated for min/max length	✅
+String fields validated for min/max length

+✅

-Boolean fields support multiple input formats (true/false, yes/no, 1/0)	✅
+Boolean fields support multiple input formats (true/false, yes/no, 1/0)

+✅

-Fields from other categories are ignored	✅
+Fields from other categories are ignored

+✅

-Optional dynamic fields can be omitted	✅ Unauthenticated users cannot create ads	✅
+Optional dynamic fields can be omitted

+✅

+Unauthenticated users cannot create ads

+✅

-Ad creation fails with invalid category	✅
+Ad creation fails with invalid category

+✅

 Test Results:

 Tests: 12 passed (47 assertions)
 Duration: 1.08s

 API Endpoints with Sample Requests and Responses

 1. Register User

 POST /api/v1/register